If you are using a Ursa-Engine powered cluster, please note that transactions and topic compaction are not supported in Ursa Engine.

 kcat

-will be equal totoken:<API KEY>
+will be equal to token:<API KEY>

 .

-You can follow the instructions to create an API key for the service account you choose to use.
+.You can follow the instructions to create an API key for the service account you choose to use.

 Add Maven dependencies.

-Open a terminal and run a Kafka consumer to receive a message from the
+Open a terminal and run a Kafka consumer to receive a message from the test-transaction-topic

 topic.
-In this case, the isolation level toread_committed
+In this case, the isolation level to read_committed

-, which means only 5 committed messages will be consumed, if you want to consume both committed and uncommitted messages, set it toread_uncommitted
+, which means only 5 committed messages will be consumed, if you want to consume both committed and uncommitted messages, set it to read_uncommitted

 serverUrl